-This reference manual aims to provide detailed guidance for Member States and candidate countries engaged in the implementation of Council Regulation 1172/98.
+This reference manual aims to provide detailed guidance for Member States and EFTA countries engaged in the implementation of Regulation (EU) 70/2012.
 This guidance falls into three parts:

 - Part A: Recommendations for sample surveys on the transport of goods by road. - Part B: Recommendations for the variables Definitions and explanatory notes. - Part C: Rules for transmission of data to Eurostat and dissemination recommendations.